nevinjoseph01/Capstone_Project/README.md

 + outliers removal or winsorizing?
 + if we shuffle for computational convenience, would it make it harder for us to visualize the data?
 + the difference between the columns is vast.
 Does Standardization count for scaling all 42 various features separately?
++ what if our feature selection remains unclear, and the var names are not understandable, and the figure representation of the feature is vague?
+Wagwan then?

 ## Already done: